Important Changes to Your Auto Insurance Policy starting June 1, 2016

 In light of the changes to your auto insurance benefits and the quickly approaching renewal date, you should contact your insurance representative right away to discuss what options are best for you and to ask questions about how your coverage will change.
 If it’s not too late, you should ask your representative about purchasing optional benefits to ensure that your policy contains enough of the types of benefits that are important to you.
 Often times, the cost of purchasing optional benefits to ensure the best possible coverage for you and your family is minimal.

-If you’ve been injured in a collision and need help navigating the accident benefits forms and coverages that are available to you through your auto insurance policy, don’t hesitate to contact our lawyers at McNally Gervan who can help with ensuring that you have access to all of the benefits that may be available to you.
+If you’ve been injured in a collision and need help navigating the accident benefits forms and coverages that are available to you through your auto insurance policy, don’t hesitate to contact an Ottawa insurance lawyer at McNally Gervan who can help with ensuring that you have access to all of the benefits that may be available to you.